stablestud/klipper-macros/README.md

   probing that use the nozzle directly.
 When this value is provided `variable_start_extruder_preheat_scale` is ignored.

+* `variable_start_extruder_probing_temp_fast_forward` *(default: False)* - If set to a True AND the current extruder temperature is above `start_extruder_probing_temp`, the extruder will not be stabilized at the probing temperature before bed probing.
+  This is useful to skip the wait for the extruder temperature to cool down, after for example, a previous print has ended/failed.

 * `variable_start_level_bed_at_temp` *(default: True if `bed_mesh` configured
   )* - If true the `PRINT_START` macro will run [`BED_MESH_CALIBRATE_FAST`](
   #bed-mesh-improvements) after the bed has stabilized at its target